Infineon/linux-optiga-trust-m/README.md

 #### Signing and issuing the Certificate with Trust M

-Following demonstrate how you can issue and sign certificate with Trust M with the following inputs:
+Following demonstrate how you can issue and sign certificate with OPTIGA™ Trust M with the following inputs:

 - input csr file : test_e0f3.csr
 - CA Cert : test_e0f2.crt